-To learn how to put our alternative approach into practice, grab yourself a copy of The So What Strategy and dive into our free Clarity First Base Program that comes with it when you order directly from us.
+To learn how to put our alternative approach into practice, grab yourself a copy of The So What Strategy and dive into our free Clarity With Impact course that comes with it when you order directly from us.

 You may also like to start using our seven storyline patterns that come with the book bundle.

 I hope you have enjoyed this email series.

 Next step - Learn more about the So What Strategy

 This short and powerful book provides a go-to strategy to help you clarify your thinking so you can communicate complex messages clearly.
 The So What Strategy framework has been tested on thousands of professionals and is proven to be suited to the vast majority of professional communication settings.